Hendy/umbraco-look-for-azure-search/README.md

 2) Create config API for user to specify custom schema to create (only operational in debug mode - as a safety check)

-	user should be able to :	specify tag groups, (start with this one) specify text field names,
+	user should be able to :	specify tag groups

+	// following not needed, as collections can be faked using a PVC on the IPublishedContent item to return a child collection of IPublishedContent (so each are indexed as an item themselves) specify text field names,
 								specify numeric field names,
 								specify date field names,